mayur1377/heart-disease-detector/README.md

 ##  LIBRARIES USED
- pandas
+- pandas
- numpy
+- numpy
- streamlit
+- streamlit
- sklearn
+- sklearn

 ## HOSTING
-the project is deployed with [streamlit](https://streamlit.io/) , you can check the live demo [here](https://heart-disease-detector.streamlitapp.com/)
+The project is deployed with [streamlit](https://streamlit.io/) , you can check the live demo [here](https://heart-disease-detector.streamlitapp.com/)

 # RESULT
-the poject has been sucessfully implemented with an accuracy of  **88.01%** CHECK OUT THE LIVE [PROJECT](https://heart-disease-detector.streamlitapp.com/)
+The project has been sucessfully implemented with an accuracy of  **88.01%** CHECK OUT THE LIVE [PROJECT](https://heart-disease-detector.streamlitapp.com/)